Summer half-term holiday June 2022 8-12 years Scratch games coding Sprite Cloning course

-This fun activity involves creating games using Scratch, Pixelmator and Garageband.
-Students are taught to build a complete game using creative coding techniques, and are then encouraged to put into practice what they have learnt to add their own ideas or create their own game.
+This fun and educational games coding course involves creating games using Scratch, Pixelmator and Garageband.
+Students are taught to build complete games using creative coding techniques, and are then encouraged to put into practice what they have learnt to add their own ideas or create their own game.

 Scratch games programming is at the heart of our Games Design courses.
 We use Scratch Desktop to build powerful interactive games, thereby giving our students a visual foothold in the concepts of coding.
 Scratch is powerful and scalable, allowing both simple coding exercises and the development of complex games.
 We teach all the components of object-orientated programming, the current industry standard approach.
 Students learn concepts and skills such as file management, animation, character and object control, and coding concepts such as event handlers, control statements, variables loops, properties and functions.
 These concepts and skills are industry standard and part of the Computing core curriculum in UK schools.

 Games coding is not just about coding.
 Our students also learn how to create, edit and download images to add to their games, and the various types and uses of image file formats.
 We use Pixelmator for Mac which emulates many of the features of Photoshop, another industry standard.